V3lectronics/SPIRIT/README.md

 ### Replaceable Battery

 The battery is mounted such that it can be easily uninstalled for replacing or privacy reasons.
+The user is free to swap the battery for any compatible model.
+It is also possible to run the phone without a battery, or using an external one if you attach long enough leads.

 An added benefit is that the user can easily replace an empty battery for a charged one - effectively eliminating the need to wait for the phone to charge.
 An external battery charger can also be used for unmounted batteries.

-### GSM Module

-*Not chosen yet*

-### GPS Module
+### GSM, GPS Module

-*datasheet description*

-"YIC31009EBGG features high sensitivity, low power and ultra small form factor.
-The module is powered by GOKE, which provides superior sensitivity and performance even in urban canyon and dense foliage environment.
-[...]
-Through the feature of 66-channel, the YIC31009EBGG boasts a hot start in less than 1 second.
-Innovative design and technology suppresses jamming sources and mitigates multipath effects, assisting excellent navigation performance."
+EC25VFA-512-STD

+Cellular, Navigation BeiDou, EDGE, Galileo, GLONASS, GPS, GNSS, LTE Transceiver Module 1.561GHz, 1.575GHz, 1.602GHz

 ### Speakers

+2 x CMR-15062S-67

+32 Ohms Receiver Speaker 20 mW 300 Hz ~ 7 kHz Top Rectangular

 The speaker system consists of a pair of speakers mounted symmetrically facing upwards.
-The speakers are both identical and the top speaker doubles as a "phone speaker".

 ### Biometric Module

+100018754

 The fingerprint scanner is located on the back of the phone and has a sensing area of 8x8mm.
 It is rated for 10 million finger placements and can store up to